United States foreign policy in the Middle East: Six-Day War (1967) and Black September (1970)

-Iran–Iraq War
+Iran–Iraq War (1980–1988)

 On 22 September 1980, Saddam Hussein's Iraq attacked Ayatollah Khomeini ruled Iran, starting bombing 10 military airfields.

 Support for Iraq

 Ted Koppel's ABC News broadcast of July 1992 points out the US cooperation with Iraq, by sending money, armaments, dual-use technology and if necessary, the provision of emergency action plans against Iran.
 According to revealed CIA files, the United States supported Hussein's Iraq even to the point of a US awareness of Iraqi use of chemical armaments.
 This violated the 1925 Geneva Protocol, which Iraq did not approve.
 Moreover, the US Defense Intelligence Agency provided Iraq with satellite positions of Iranian troops to help keep track of the enemies.
 American position in the war played "a secretly but unambiguously" pro-Iraq support.

-Several scholars have argued the US gave a "green light" to Hussein's attack on Iran.
+A few scholars have argued the US gave a "green light" to Hussein's attack on Iran.
 Yet, considering now available US and Iraqi papers, the "green light" hypothesis is "more a myth than reality".
 US did not provide an initial encouragement to let the war begin as well as Hussein's attack was independent of the US.

+U.S. government support for Iraq was not a secret and was frequently discussed in open sessions of the Senate and House of Representatives.
+On 9 June 1992, Ted Koppel reported on ABC's Nightline that the "Reagan/Bush administrations permitted—and frequently encouraged—the flow of money, agricultural credits, dual-use technology, chemicals, and weapons to Iraq."

+American views toward Iraq were not enthusiastically supportive in its conflict with Iran, and activity in assistance was largely to prevent an Iranian victory.
+This was encapsulated by Henry Kissinger when he remarked, "It's a pity they both can't lose."